 They meander the city’s broad avenues and wind down narrow passageways.
 Only once they have paid tribute, a coin each, to a time-honored legend which promises a return to the Eternal City,

 With dinner ordered, they

-gaze into one another’s eyes take in the romantic surroundings – red and white checkered table cloths, bulbous balls of cheese hanging from well dusted knotted rafters accompanied by hocks of prosciutto and lengthy chains of soppresata and pepperoni.
-The flame of a candle shoved into a basket bound chianti bottle (remember, it’s 1980) offers a moment of focus for the young man as he dabs the sweat exploding from his temples with a white cloth napkin.
+gaze into one another’s eyes take in the romantic surroundings: red-and-white-check table cloths, bulbous balls of cheese hanging from well dusted rafters accompanied by hocks of prosciutto and lengthy chains of soppresata and pepperoni.
+The flame of a candle shoved into a basket bound chianti bottle (remember, it’s 1980) offers a moment of focus for the young man as he dabs a fine film of sweat from his temples with a white cloth napkin.